rwr027/Employee_Attrition_Project/README.md

 ### Data Source

 Dataset: The primary dataset used for this analysis is the "Attrition_Dataset.csv" file, containing data that leads to employee attrition.
-The dataset came from Kaggle (https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset/data).
+The dataset came from [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset/data).

 ### Tools